Constantin-E-T/lunasentri/docs/LOCAL_DEV.md

 - Redirected to dashboard `/`
 - Logout button in header clears session

+**Registration Flow**:
+- Navigate to `/register` or click "Create account" link from login page
+- Enter email, password (8+ characters), and confirm password
+- Client-side validation ensures passwords match and meet requirements
+- On successful registration:
+  - User account is created via `POST /auth/register`
+  - First user to register becomes an administrator automatically
+  - User is automatically logged in (session cookie set)
+  - Redirected to dashboard `/`
+- Already authenticated users are redirected to dashboard if they visit `/register`
+- Admin users see "Manage Users" link in dashboard header; regular users don't

 **Manage Users**:
 - Click "Manage Users" link in dashboard header to access `/users` page
 - **List Users**: View all users with email and creation date